Repthy

 If you prefer to read source code, start with the

-methods in PSL.java (the demo) or Group.java.
+main methods in PSL.java (the demo) or Group.java.